3 Days on Hawaii’s Big Island: Volcanoes, Lava & Stars, Oh My!

 It might seem like a wild idea, but I think three days is enough time to explore anywhere – including the Big Island of Hawaii.
 Whether you’re stringing together an island-hopping trip or extending from a Hawaiian cruise (like I did), spending three days on Hawaii’s Big Island is very do-able – and adventurous!

 If you’re ready for just a few days on the volcanic island of Hawaii, you’ve come to the right place.
 I’ve pulled together all my top Big Island travel tips based on my trip in April 2019, and have a suggested three-day itinerary at the end to inspire you for your own trip.
+(If you want to add an extra day or have longer, here’s a handy guide for spending seven days on Hawaii.)

 Travel Tips for the Big Island